mageed/libr559c/README.md

 **Potential audiences for this course are:**

-•	People with little or no programming and IT experience who want to acquire a medium-to-advanced level understanding of programming generally and Python specifically.
+* People with little or no programming and IT experience who want to acquire a medium-to-advanced level understanding of programming generally and Python specifically.
-•	People planning to take (or have taken) courses on text analytics, social media mining, information retrieval, information visualization, human-information interaction, natural language processing, machine learning, web and database design, or similar courses, who want to prepare for, or significantly advance, carrying out work and research in these areas.
+* People planning to take (or have taken) courses on text analytics, social media mining, information retrieval, information visualization, human-information interaction, natural language processing, machine learning, web and database design, or similar courses, who want to prepare for, or significantly advance, carrying out work and research in these areas.

 ## 2. Course Objectives:
 Upon completion of this course students will be able to:

-•	Identify, analyze, assess, and solve a problem or need using Python programming.
+* Identify, analyze, assess, and solve a problem or need using Python programming.
 [1.1]
-•	Apply Python programing knowledge to practical information access, extraction, retrieval, and data (e.g., text) mining tasks.
+* Apply Python programing knowledge to practical information access, extraction, retrieval, and data (e.g., text) mining tasks.
 [1.2]
-•	Enhance interpersonal and written communication skills through assignments and discussions with classmates and instructor.
+* Enhance interpersonal and written communication skills through assignments and discussions with classmates and instructor.
 [2.1]
-•	Collaborate effectively with peers through course assignments, including demonstrating the ability to work as part of a team, including initiative taking, integrity, dependability and co-operation.
+* Collaborate effectively with peers through course assignments, including demonstrating the ability to work as part of a team, including initiative taking, integrity, dependability and co-operation.
 [3.1]
-•	Understand, develop, and apply relevant library and information science tools to address information needs, questions and issues.
+* Understand, develop, and apply relevant library and information science tools to address information needs, questions and issues.
 [4.1]

 ## 3. Course Topics:
-•	Overview of (Python) programming;
+* Overview of (Python) programming;
-•	Unix:
+* Unix:
-⎫	Directory navigation & control
+*Directory navigation & control*
-⎫	File maintenance commands
+*File maintenance commands*
-⎫	Display commands
+*Display commands*
-⎫	Text processing
+*Text processing*

-•	Data types (numbers.
+* Data types (numbers.
 Strings, lists, tuples, and dictionaries/hashes);
-•	Control flow & functions;
+* Control flow & functions;
-•	File input and output;
+* File input and output;
-•	Exception handling;
+* Exception handling;
-•	Iterators and generators;
+* Iterators and generators;
-•	Object-oriented programming;
+* Object-oriented programming;
-•	Regular expressions
+* Regular expressions
-•	Applications:
+* Applications:

-⎫	Web crawling and parsing
+*Web crawling and parsing*
-⎫	Text processing
+*Text processing*
-⎫	Statistics & data visualization
+*Statistics & data visualization*

 ## 4. Prerequisites:
-•	MLIS and Dual MAS/MLIS: Completion of MLIS Core or permission of SLAIS Graduate Advisor
+* MLIS and Dual MAS/MLIS: Completion of MLIS Core or permission of SLAIS Graduate Advisor
-•	Access to a computer: There will be machines in the lab where class is held, but you will need to use your own machine or have access to a machine on a regular basis.
+* Access to a computer: There will be machines in the lab where class is held, but you will need to use your own machine or have access to a machine on a regular basis.
 You should make your own arrangements for this.

-##5.
-Format of the course:
+## 5. Format of the course:
 •	This course will involve lectures, class hands-on activities, individual and group work, and instructor-, peer-, and self-assessment.

 ## 6. Course syllabus:
 **Required book:**

-•	Chun, W. (2012).
+* Chun, W. (2012).
 Core python application programming (3rd ed.).
 Prentice Hall.
 (ISBN-13: 007-6092048114; ISBN-10: 0132678209)

 **Suggested supplemental books:**

-•	Goodrich, M. T., Tamassia, R., & Goldwasser, M. H. (2013).
+* Goodrich, M. T., Tamassia, R., & Goldwasser, M. H. (2013).
 Data structures and algorithms in Python.
 Wiley Publishing.
 (ISBN-13: 978-1118290279; ISBN-10: 1118290275)
-•	Bird, S., Klein, E., & Loper, E. (2009).
+* Bird, S., Klein, E., & Loper, E. (2009).
 Natural language processing with Python. " O'Reilly Media, Inc.".
 (ISBN-13: 063-6920516491; ISBN-10: 0596516495)
-•	Gawron, J. Mark.
+* Gawron, J. Mark.
 (2015).
 Python for social science.
 Available at: http://www-rohan.sdsu.edu/~gawron/python_for_ss/course_core/book_draft/index.html.
 Accessed May 29th, 2016.

 **Online Tutorials:**

 - Pyplot:
 •	http://matplotlib.org/api/pyplot_api.html
 •	http://matplotlib.org/users/pyplot_tutorial.html